The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 On Nov.
 10, 2022, The Bahamas’ securities regulator froze the assets of FTX Digital Markets, FTX’s Bahamian subsidiary, following news that Bankman-Fried was seeking up to $8 billion in capital to bail out the exchange.
 On the same day, the California Department of Financial Protection and Innovation announced it had initiated an investigation into FTX.

 Bankman-Fried apologized for the liquidity crisis and admitted on Twitter (now known as X) that FTX’s non-U.S. exchange had insufficient funds in reserve to meet customer demands.
-Bankman-Fried said “poor internal labeling” caused FTX to miscalculate leverage and liquidity and that Alameda would shutter its trading operations.
+Bankman-Fried said “poor internal labeling” caused FTX to miscalculate leverage and liquidity and announced that Alameda would shut down its trading operations.

 Bankman-Fried Steps Down and FTX Files for Bankruptcy